 What Kind Of Wedding Gifts Should I Avoid Gifting The Maid Of Honor Or Best Man?

 Wedding gift-giving is a new fade that has started and is taking off in certain parts of the world.
-Usually reserved for the bride or groom as tokens of appreciation, more people make a conscious effort to send appreciation to all those who worked behind the scenes to prepare for the moment.
+Usually reserved for the bride or groom as tokens of appreciation, more people make a conscious effort to send appreciation to all those who worked behind the scenes to prepare for the special moment for the lovely couple.

 Should I Gift Wedding Gift Items That Have Different Themes?